medic/cht-docs/README.md

 1. Preview your site in your browser at: http://localhost:1313/
 1. As you make changes to the site, your browser will automatically reload your local dev site so you can easily and quickly see your changes.

-MacOS users getting errors when running `hugo server`, please see our [Troubleshooting guide](./troubleshooting.md).
+Any users who experience errors running `hugo server`, please see our [Troubleshooting guide](./troubleshooting.md).

 ## Link Checking [Optional]